pszklarska/flutter_animations_workshop/intro/instructions.md

 Using Implicit Animations is a perfect solution when you want simple animations that don't require a lot of customising.

-In this workshop you'll learn how to transform a simple `Container` into the animation using:
+In this workshop, you'll learn how to transform a simple `Container` into the animation using:

 - `AnimatedContainer`